I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Because there have been very, very, VERY few of them compared to traditional network marketing company and business opportunity pre-launches and launches.

 Ultimately, you need all the same tools, bells, and whistles as you’d need with most other launches.
-The pre-launch materials, replicated websites, a tight launch and content calendar, all of the providers lined up, back office lined up, legal, etc.
+The pre-launch materials, replicated websites, a HIGH QUALITY back-end software (I will leave the names out, but there are direct selling back office software companies you want to avoid), a tight launch and content calendar, all of the providers lined up, back office lined up, legal, compliance, marketing, etc. etc.

-But the trick is the look, feel, overall messaging, the content, marketing materials, and most importantly, the calls-to-action both during the pre-launch, and during the upgrade period.
+But the trick is to nail the look, feel, overall messaging, the content, marketing materials, and most importantly, the calls-to-action both during the pre-launch, and during the upgrade period.

 If you ran a typical network marketing pre-launch for a direct selling company, it wouldn’t work.
 There would be multiple disconnects because the psychology and even the methodology of the pre-launch is so different.